-I almost never order coffee cake at bakeries or coffee shops, refraining with the justification that I can make that at home.
-But I never do get around to it, so here’s my attempt at finding the best from-scratch coffee cake that’s worth the effort.
+I almost never order coffee cake at bakeries or coffee shops.
+I always refrain with the justification that I can make that at home.
+But I never get around to it, so here’s my attempt to find the best from-scratch coffee cake that’s worth the effort.

 My ideal coffee cake?
-A plush, fluffy cake divided by a cinnamon-spiked, fudgy-but-not-gooey swirl, strewn with giant, salty, brown sugary crumbs that shatter crunchy debris across each bite.
-You may notice a pattern from past bake offs: I like my cake texture a little drier–best for eating with coffee or tea!
+A plush, fluffy cake divided by a cinnamon-spiked, fudgy-but-not-gooey swirl.
+I love a generous amount of giant, salty, brown sugary crumbs of streusel.
+As for the cake?
+I like my cake texture a little drier–best for eating with coffee or tea!

 METHODOLOGY // RESULTS // FACTORS // ANALYSIS // RECOMMENDATIONS